DRUPI: Dataset Reduction Using Privileged Information: Experiments

 \subsection{Main Results}

-\textbf{Coreset selection.} In our experiments, DRUPI utilizes the reduced dataset initialized with the Herding, k-Center, and Forgetting methods to assess its performance across diverse fraction on CIFAR-10/100.
-As shown in Table~\ref{tab:corset_main}, by incorporating privileged information, these methods consistently outperformed the baseline across a range of fraction settings on CIFAR-10/100.
-Particularly, on the CIFAR-10 (fraction = 0.4\%) , DRUPI achieved a performance increase of 24.4\% on the Forgetting method and 24.3\% on the Herding method.
-We find that for datasets without optimized instances (\emph{e.g.}, selected coresets), the performance gain is much higher than those with optimized samples.
+\textbf{Coreset selection.} In our experiments, DCPI utilizes the reduced dataset initialized with the Herding, k-Center, and Forgetting methods to assess its performance across diverse fraction on CIFAR-10/100. \textbf{To ensure a fair comparison, our experiments in this work are conducted under the same memory constraints as the baseline methods.} As shown in Table~\ref{tab:corset_main}, by incorporating privileged information, these methods consistently outperformed the baseline across a range of fraction settings on CIFAR-10/100.
+Particularly, on the CIFAR-10 (fraction = 0.4\%) , DCPI achieved a performance increase of 24.4\% on the Forgetting method and 24.3\% on the Herding method.
+We find that for datasets without optimized instances (\emph{e.g.}, selected coresets), the performance gain is much higher than that with optimized samples.

-\textbf{Dataset distillation.} We employed DRUPI in several classical dataset distillation methods, where privileged information is obtained with DC and MTT.
+\textbf{Dataset distillation.} We employed DCPI in several methods, where privileged information is obtained with DC and MTT and RDED.
 Table~\ref{tab:dd_main_exp} summarizes the classification performances of ConvNets trained with different distillation methods.
-Specifically, applying DRUPI to DC on CIFAR-100 (10 IPC) resulted in a 4\% improvement.
-For MTT, DRUPI delivered a 2.4\% gain on Tiny ImageNet (1 IPC).
-Additionally, we evaluated its effectiveness on ImageNet subsets, as shown in Table~\ref{tab:mtt_subsets}, where DRUPI applied to MTT led to a 3.4\% improvement on ImageMeow with 10 IPC, demonstrating strong performance even on larger datasets.
-Notably, learning both feature labels with DRUPI outperforms simply extracting features alone.
+Specifically, applying DCPI to DC on CIFAR-100 (fraction = 0.2\%) resulted in a 2.1\% improvement.
+For MTT, DCPI delivered a 2.4\% gain on Tiny ImageNet (fraction = 0.2\%).
+Additionally, we evaluated its effectiveness on ImageNet subsets, as shown in Table~\ref{tab:mtt_subsets}, where DCPI applied to MTT led to a 3.4\% improvement on ImageMeow with fraction = 1\%, demonstrating strong performance even on larger datasets.
+Notably, learning both feature labels with DCPI outperforms simply extracting features alone.
 Further results for DATM are provided in Appendix~\ref{app:further_results}.
+The application of DCPI to RDED is detailed in Tables~\ref{tab:dd_main_exp} and~\ref{tab:rded}.
+Specifically, DCPI achieved a 12.9\% improvement on CIFAR-100 (fraction = 0.2\%).
+Furthermore, its effectiveness extends to large-scale datasets like ImageNet-1k.
+For instance, when applied with fraction = 0.08\%, DCPI improved the classification performance of ResNet-18 by 4.6\%.
+Additionally, for ResNet-101 with fraction = 3.90\%, DCPI yielded a 2.9\% performance gain, highlighting its robustness across different model architectures and dataset scales.